lolynadelafuente/predictingdiabetes/code/README.md

-This folder contains the code developed for the project.

-This Python notebook divides in 5 headers:
+This folder contains the Python notebook developed for the project which is divided in 5 headers:
 1) Exploratory Data Analysis (EDA)
    - Contains data loading and inspection and a few quick visuals.
 2) Data Pre-processing